Last Updated on July 24, 2022 by Andrew Shih

 Post a job request and have sellers bid on your project

 Creating and sending out a job request is a quick way of reaching out to sellers who are interested in working for you.
 It is not unusual to receive about a dozen sellers applying to your request.
 You will need to review the sellers and narrow them down to the best one(s) you want to work together.

 - Reach out to a broad audience quickly.
 You can quickly receive over a dozen sellers who are interested in your job within the first two days after you post the job.

 - Finding a surprising talent.
 You may find a great seller that you otherwise would have overlooked.
 The seller who applies to your job should have the skill set to complete the job, although not always.
 Some of the best hires I have made are from sellers who applied to my job post.

 - Get the job done for a lower price.
 Because sellers know they are competing for a job post, some will be willing to submit a lower bid to get your job.
 You can get your job done cheaper by having sellers compete for your job.

 Cons for creating a Fiverr job post

 - Take time to filter out unqualified sellers.
-A seller can bid up to 10 jobs per day, and there is no cost to submit a bid, regardless of the experience level.
-Therefore some sellers will submit a bid anyway even though it’s a long shot.
+A seller can bid on up to 10 jobs per day, and there is no cost to submit a bid, regardless of the experience level.
+Therefore some sellers will submit a bid anyway, even though it’s a long shot.
 For example, you may specify in your requirement that you are only looking for a U.S. seller.
 Don’t be surprised that you will still receive bids from non-U.S. sellers.

 Which hiring method should I use?